-The UK's Department of Health has now delivered over £8 billion of hospital and social care projects through its NEC-based Procure21, 21+ and 22 frameworks since 2003.
-Cost savings of 15% have been achieved through construction efficiencies and collaborative development of standardised designs.
+The UK's Department of Health delivered over £8 billion of hospital and social care projects through its NECbased Procure21, 21+ and 22 frameworks between 2003 and 2017.
+Cost savings of 15% were achieved through construction efficiencies and collaborative development of standardised designs.
 Cliff Jones, Head of Construction Procurement at the Department of Health said, 'NEC supports the collaborative nature of the relationship on which the frameworks are based'.
 On The Harbour mental health hospital in Blackpool, for example, NEC pain/gain share mechanisms directly led to £5 million of savings on the £40 million project by encouraging innovation in design and construction.
+Thames Water is also using NEC for its £4.2 billion Thames Tideway sewage tunnel, which started in 2016 and is due for completion 2025.